Fast, secure, risk-free booking guaranteed.

 Get a taste of the Pacific Crest Trail, a footpath along West Coast’s backbone, and learn the ropes of backpacking along the way.
 Over the course of 4 days, you’ll hike through a 30-mile portion of the Cascade’s subdued volcanic landscape with a stellar view of Oregon’s largest and most active volcano: Mt.
 Hood.
 Apart from gaining crucial skills for backpacking in the wilderness, you’ll have plenty of time to relax in the lake, smell the wildflowers, and pick blueberries.

-Meet your guide and the rest of your group at your guide’s office.
+Meet your guide and the rest of your group at your guide’s office at 7 am.
 You’ll get transported to the trailhead.
 Your PCT adventure begins!

 Meals: Lunch and dinner